clbartolome/ocp-dev-101/README.md

 ### LOL Champios Application main image

-Apart from the images created in this demo there is a main image for LOL Champions application in: *quay.io/demo-applications/lol-champions*
+Apart from the images created in this demo, there is a main image for LOL Champions application in: *quay.io/demo-applications/lol-champions*

-This images has been built using OpenShift S2I process and the following commands to pull from OpenShift internal registry and upload to Quay:
+The image has been built using OpenShift S2I process and the following commands to pull from OpenShift internal registry and upload to Quay:

 ```sh
 # Expose internal registry